retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-05-building-new-server-running-linux.rst

 Passing the GPU through
 ^^^^^^^^^^^^^^^^^^^^^^^^

-I'm following `this tutorial <https://techno-tim.github.io/posts/gpu-passthrough/>`_.
+I'm following `TechnoTim GPU Passthrough <https://techno-tim.github.io/posts/gpu-passthrough/>`_.
 I didn't do all of the recommended changes to ``/etc/default/grub``.
 Instead I just left the settings I changed above as they were.
 I had already done most of the necessary configuration.
 Before changing more settings, we need to `install tightvnc <https://www.tightvnc.com/download.html>`_.